+Answers

 Assignment Question: Describe the most challenging AI problem or project you have worked on and the

 approaches you took to solve it.

 Answer:

 Recently I worked on Speech-to-Text Recognition project and had to Work with conversations happening between 6/7 persons.
 I had to identify each speaker separately and figure ut the full dialog of the conversation, I used hugging-face Automatic Speech Recognition (ASR) model for the task.